 Table 18.
-Recommended Herl nded Herbicides for V bicides for Weed Control in Peanuts (cont.)
-Postemergence Mainly cocklebur, annual morningglory (except pitted morningglory), sicklepod (See Tables 12 and 13) 2,4-DB 0.2-0.25 lb Butyrac 200 0.8-1.0 pt or Butyrac 175 0.9-1.1 pt Use when weeds are in the seedling stage and actively growing.
-Apply with 10 to 30 gal/A spray volume and 20 to 40 psi spray pressure.
-Cocklebur and morningglory are most susceptible.
-Ragweed, lambsquarters, jimsonweed, pigweed, and teaweed (prickly sida) are rather tolerant and may only be suppressed.
-The higher rate should be used if the difficult-to-control species are present.
-Do not graze or feed treated forage to livestock.
-May be applied from 2 weeks after planting to within 45 days of harvest.
-Avoid drift to other crops.
-Broad-spectrum broadleaf weed control (See Tables 12 and 13) Bentazon 0.5 lb + Acifluorfen 0.25 lb Storm 4EC 1.5 pt (premix) Apply to small, actively growing weeds with a minimum of 20 gal/A spray volume and 40 psi.
+Recommended Her nded Herbicides for M bicides for Weed Control in Peanuts (cont.) t) Postemergence Broad-spectrum broadleaf weed control (See Tables 12 and 13) Bentazon 0.5 lb + Acifluorfen 0.25 lb Storm 4EC 1.5 pt (premix) Apply to small, actively growing weeds with a minimum of 20 gal/A spray volume and 40 psi.
 Apply with 1 to 2 pt/A crop-oil concentrate or 1.0 pt of nonionic surfactant/100 gal spray solution.
 See label for weeds controlled.
 May be tank mixed with 0.5 to 1.0 pt/A 2,4-DB for improved control of certain broadleaf weeds.
 Same as for bentazon alone; however, the addition of acifluorfen improves control of pigweeds, morningglories and common ragweed.
 Bentazon 0.5-1.0 lb + Acifluorfen 0.25-0.38 lb Basagran 4SC 1.0-2.0 pt + Ultra Blazer 2L 1.0-1.5 pt (tank mix) Apply to small, actively growing weeds.
 Use spray pressures of 40 to 60 psi.
 Do not use large-orifice nozzles.
 Apply with 1.0 pt nonionic surfactant/100 gal spray solution or a crop-oil concentrate at 1.0 to 2.0 pt/A. Increased leaf burn and weed control is usually observed with use of crop oil and higher rates of Blazer.
 Do not apply within 75 days of harvest.
+Cocklebur, jimsonweed, smartweed, prickly sida (teaweed), spurred anoda, wild mustard, yellow nutsedge (See Table 13) Bentazon 0.75-1.0 lb Basagran 4SC 1.5-2 pt Apply when broadleaf weeds are small and actively growing.
+Apply with 1.0 to 2.0 pt/A crop-oil concentrate.
+Peanuts are tolerant at any growth stage.
+Use minimum of 10 gal/A spray volume at 40 to 50 psi.
+Split applications 7 to 10 days apart, applying 1.5 to 2.0 pt each usually improves control of morningglory and spurred anoda.
+Do not apply more than 4.0 pt/A/season.
+Do not add crop oil concentrate, AMS, or other additives if Butyrac in tank mix.